orbeon/orbeon-forms-doc/XForms-~-Configuration-Properties.md

 ### Navigator

-With the `oxf.xforms.datepicker.navigator` property set to true (which is the default), when you click on the month headers, a small dialog allows you to type a year and select a month from a drop-down.
+With the `oxf.xforms.datepicker.navigator` property set to `true` (the default), when you click on the month headers, a small dialog allows you to type a year and select a month from a drop-down.
 This is particularly convenient if the date you want to capture has a chance to be further in the future or in the past (such as a birth date).

 ![Month and year selection in YUI date picker with navigator and two months properties enabled][5]